Last Updated on May 10, 2021 by Atif

 Webb, J. (1996).
 Dual Disorders: The Co-Morbibity of Chemical Dependency and Psychiatric Illness or, Why Psychiatric Hospital are Still in the Chemical Dependency Business.
 Report: 33 pages.

-This report offers comprehensive information on the prevalence, nature and treatment of dual disorders.
-It includes selected comparisons of twelve steps and mental health models; presents a definition of alcoholism by the National Council on Alcoholism and Drug Dependency, Inc.; notes prevalence data on morbidity, comorbidity, anxiety disorders, personality disorders, psychotic disorders, chemical dependency; and lists symptoms of a number of transient and persistent syndromes.
-Characteristic signs of intoxication states, chemically-induced toxic syndromes, and hazards in dual diagnosis recovery are also noted.Contact Us
+This report offers comprehensive information on the prevalence, characteristics, and treatments of dual disorders and mental health.
+It includes selected comparisons of twelve steps and mental health models; presents a definition of alcoholism by the National Council on Alcoholism and Drug Dependency, Inc.; notes prevalence data on morbidity, comorbidity, anxiety disorders, personality disorders, psychotic disorders, chemical dependency; and lists symptoms of several transient and persistent syndromes.
+As well as psychological hazards in the dual diagnosis recovery process, psychiatric signs of intoxication states, chemically-induced toxic syndromes, and hazard factors for chemical addictions are prevalent in mental health.